-Bionic's small business cashflow guide
+The Bionic guide to small business cashflow

 Managing cashflow is one of the most vital things for small businesses to stay on top of.
 No matter how successful your business is - or is going to be - a poorly managed cashflow situation can scupper you before you even get going.